 Lindsey Shear-Laude describes how residual solvents determination in pharmaceutical products by GC-VUV and automated headspace sampling results in >5X shorter chromatography runtimes and allows the combination of multiple solvents (Class 1, 2, and others) into a single analysis.

-Register for the follow-up webinar on August 24th at 2 pm EST hosted by GERSTEL to get additional details about the analytical solution provided when GC-VUV is combined with the GERSTEL automated headspace Multi-Purpose Sampler (MPS).
+View the follow-up webinar hosted by GERSTEL to get additional details about the analytical solution provided when GC-VUV is combined with the GERSTEL automated headspace Multi-Purpose Sampler (MPS).

 Shining a new light in gas chromatography and streaming gas applications.